LAMPSPUC/StateSpaceModels.jl/README.md

 ## Installation

-This package is registered in METADATA so you can `Pkg.add` it as follows:
+This package is registered so you can simply `add` it using Julia's `Pkg` manager:
 ```julia
 pkg> add StateSpaceModels
 ```